 What doesn’t immediately sink in, as you patrol the country lanes of Aisne, is the proximity to the great champagne growing districts of Marne and Aube.

-But south of the provincial town of Chateau-Thierry – just 35 miles south-west of the champagne capital of Reims – rows of Pinot Meunier, Pinot Noir and Chardonnay flank the sides of the Marne, the Surmelin and the Dhuys, and provide a robust economy in champagne production.
+But south of the provincial town of Chateau-Thierry – just 35 miles south-west of the champagne capital of Reims – rows of Pinot Meunier, Pinot Noir and Chardonnay flank the sides of the Marne, the Surmelin and the Dhuys, and provide a robust economy in champagne and sparkling wine production.

 An Aisne champagne Route, starting from Chateau-Thierry, takes visitors through the chalky hillsides on the very edge of Aisne, where hand picking is just one of thirty-five rules that guarantee the quality of the wine produced here.